 Green Arrow: (voice getting shakier) Are we dead yet?

 Black Canary: Look, if we die, I promise I'll let you know!

-Vigilante is ripe with Crowning Moments period (which should come to no surprise considering who voices him) but one of his funniest moments is in "Hunter's Moon" note The episode is called "Mystery in Space" if you're looking on Netflix when he nabs the Thanagarian's ship in an attempt to rescue Vixen and Shayera.
+Vigilante is ripe with Funny Moments (which should come as no surprise, considering who voices him), but one of his funniest moments is when he nabs the Thanagarians' ship in an attempt to rescue Vixen and Shayera.

 Vigilante:Consarned, dang-blasted, horse-thievin', alien control panel which can't nobody work proper![flies beneath Vixen, who is free-falling] I'M COMIN', DARLIN'!
 YEEEEEEE-HAW!

 A little while later, while Vixen and Paran Dul's fight in the back of the ship makes things a bit rocky: